Play-Based Learning

 When looking at the centre, you should see if:

 At Raising Stars, we recognise the importance of play and understand its value in early education if correctly implemented.
-Our centres in Five Dock, Gladesville and Gregory Hills are designed to encourage several types of play.
-For more information or to book an appointment to visit us, click here
+Our centres in Five Dock, Riverstone and Gregory Hills are designed to encourage several types of play.
+For more information or to book an appointment to visit us, click here.